Throughout the Setup workspace, Voyager uses color to indicate the following:

 - Only Exposure Action Before Meridian Crossing: During a sequence Voyager can slew the mount (do a goto) for various purposes, such as to find a focus star or to re-target after a guiding error.
 If non-zero, this setting prevents Voyager from performing a slew (goto operation) of the mount for this number of minutes before the target crosses the meridian.
 Normal operation will continue, exposures and guiding will be done; but if Voyager needs to slew the mount for focusing or re-targeting, the slew will not happen and the sequence will continue to run.
 If an emergency goto for re-alignment is needed, Voyager puts the Sequence in standby until the mount has passed the meridian by the number of minutes designated in "Do Flip After Mount Passing Meridian By."
 At that time, Voyager will perform a goto to do the meridian flip and resume the sequence.
 This is done to avoid the critical zone around meridian flip time, and wait until the mount is at a position where a goto is sure to not trigger the meridian flip.

 - Do Flip After Mount Passing Meridian by: Time in minutes to wait after the mount passes the meridian before performing the meridian flip.
-If an exposure is running, by default the exposure will be terminated and this means the meridian flip will be further delayed.
+If an exposure is running, by default the exposure will not be terminated and this means the meridian flip will be further delayed.
 In the sequence setup dialog there is an optional flag to force the meridian flip a given time after the meridian is reached.
 If set, this will abort the exposure and start a goto and meridian flip action.
 Whether or not you use this flag depends on your mount and pier mechanical characteristics.
 Most mounts allow some minutes of tracking after the meridian without generating a pier collision.

 - ASCOM - Read LST from Driver: If this box is checked, use the Local Sidereal Time reported by the ASCOM driver and not what is calculated from the PC.
 Usually with newer drivers, the PC and mount time are sync'd by the driver.
 Older mounts may not have this facility and the meridian flip time calculated by Voyager may be different from the time calculated by your mount.
 This can cause a damaging pier collision.
 If you are not sure, please check this flag, so Voyager and your mount are using the same LST.